-Before using the hob for the first time, apply a thin coating of cleaner conditioner (eg; "Hob Brite", by Homecare) to the ceramic glass only, and polish the surface with a clean cloth.
+Before using the hob for the first time, apply a thin coating of cleaner conditioner to the ceramic glass, and polish the surface with a clean cloth.

 The conditioner gives a protective covering to the ceramic glass which not only makes the hob easier to clean, but also ensures that you will gain maximum life out of this product.
 Occasional use will help prevent the build up of mineral deposits which can cause discolouration of the hob surface.